Nour-Elrouby/Nour-Elrouby/README.md

 ## 🤝 Get in Touch
 > I’m always open to discussing new projects, collaborations, or job opportunities.
-> I’m also open to freelancing projects in the *AI, Data Science, and Automation* fields.
+> I’m also open to freelance opportunities in *Generative AI, RAG and LLM applications, AI agents, and intelligent automation*.

 📫 Reach out to me: